Lucarda/pdmanual-hugo/content/installing-from-source.md

-## Pd Manual chapter 6: Installing from source.
+## Pd Manual: Installing from source.

 [back to table of contents](index.htm#s6)